There are three pieces of your returns configuration:

 - You cannot include pre-paid return labels with your products.

-- You must shipping dimensions and weights for all products.
+- You must provide shipping dimensions and weights for all products.
 Failure to do so will result in Google using a default shipping dimension and weight.

 - User email addresses shared with you for the intent of scheduling delivery or pick up can only be used for logistics.